 Canadian employers can receive up to 50-70% of an intern’s wage to a maximum $5k-$7k, or up to 50% of a recent graduate’s wage to a maximum $12k-$15k in hiring grants.

 Spring and summer are the ideal times to use these incentives since there is a large youth talent pool and funding programs are generally open to applications.
-Since many hiring grants operate on a first-come, first-served basis, interested employers should start the recruitment process as soon as possible.
+Since many hiring grants operate on a first-come, first-served basis, such as the Canada Summer Jobs (CSJ) program, interested employers should start the recruitment process as soon as possible.
 Current employees are not eligible for retroactive payments; employers must receive funding approval prior to hiring the candidate to qualify.

 Hiring Grant Options: Access Funding to Provide Youth Employment